ortegamarcel/fvtt-token-action-hud-thewitchertrpg/README.md

 - Make rolls directly from the HUD instead of opening your character sheet.
 - Use profession skills and spells from the HUD or right-click them to see an description.
 - Move the HUD and choose to expand the menus up or down.
-- Unlock the HUD to customise categories and subcategories per user, and actions per actor.
 - Many customization options for Skills, Professions Skills and Magic

 # Installation